ClusterLabs/pacemaker/cts/README.md

         --suppressions=/usr/share/pacemaker/tests/valgrind-pcmk.suppressions
         --gen-suppressions=all"

-If running the CTS lab with valgrind enabled on the cluster nodes, add these options to cts-lab:

-    --valgrind-procs "pacemaker-attrd pacemaker-based pacemaker-controld pacemaker-execd pacemaker-schedulerd pacemaker-fenced"

 These options should only be set while specifically testing memory management, because they may slow down the cluster significantly, and they will disable writes to the CIB.
 If desired, you can enable valgrind on a subset of pacemaker